Avneesh-b7/food-del-platform/PROMPTS.md

 ##GENERAL PROMPTS (used at a function level)
 -- ensure appropriate validations
+-- this is the request format and this is the response format:
 -- make sure to handle errors gracefully
 -- send appropriate status codes and error & response messages -- log all relevant items to make is easier to troubleshoot errors